mmshahria/GlassboardTech-API-Reference/Banking/POST Create an ACH Transaction.md

 <strong>nameOnAccount<strong> `string`

-The full name of the person or business on bank account.
+The full name of the person or business on the bank account.